Rohith213/DSA-PROJECT/README.md

 - `main.c`: Main source code file containing the program logic.
 - `emails.txt`: File to store email data.
 - `mails.txt`: File to keep track of email file names in the queue.

+## Clone this repository and run in Visual Studio 2022